Discover LinuxSecurity Features

 7-Zip offers strong command line encryption on Linux.
 Many people are familiar with 7-Zip as an archiving and zipping utility.
 However, for Linux user-developers, 7-Zip also offers a suite of robust encryption tools intended to keep your data safe and secure.

-To find out more about how to encrypt files and data with 7-Zip on your Linux distribution, check out this excellent TechRepublic article.
+Find out more about how to encrypt files and data with 7-Zip on your Linux distribution.

 Tomb is an excellent, easy-to-use, and minimalist command line encryption tool popular among Linux user-developers.
 Like Linux itself, Tomb is also totally free and open-source.